Featured image of Autodesk Fusion on Linux: Five Workarounds That Actually Run It Source: Autodesk/All3DP

-Fusion 360 is one of Autodesk’s most popular products for 3D design.
-Aside from the standard CAD tools, it also has a CAM environment, a built-in 3D slicer, and top-notch simulation tools.
-These features combined make this a very desirable CAD program for all kinds of users, from beginners to professionals.
+Fusion is one of Autodesk’s most popular products for computer-aided design (CAD).
+Aside from the standard CAD tools, it also has a CAM environment, additive-manufacturing and 3D-print-preparation tools, top-notch simulation tools, and a host of new AI features.
+These attributed combined make this a very desirable CAD program for all kinds of users, from beginners to professionals.

-Unfortunately, Fusion 360 is only available on Windows and MacOS, meaning it can’t be directly installed on Linux.
-But when has anything ever stopped a Linux user from getting what they want?
+Unfortunately, Fusion is only available on Windows and MacOS, meaning it can’t be directly installed on Linux.
+But when has anything ever stopped Linux users from getting what they want?

-This article will go over a few workarounds for Linux users to run Fusion 360 in their machines.
+The more recent online version of Fusion, which can be accessed through a web browser, has appeased many a Linux users, but to get the full power and speed from Fusion, this article will go over a few workarounds for Linux users to run Fusion in their machines.
 We’ll also talk about the pros and cons of each method and provide some links to tutorials.
 If it still all sounds too hard, we’ve also got some suitable alternatives that natively support Linux.

 Back to Contents

-Fusion 360 on Linux: How to Run It
+Autodesk Fusion on Linux: How to Run It

 Possible Solutions